ophub/amlogic-s9xxx-openwrt/README.md

 | -s | Size | Specify the size of the root partition in MB.
 The default is 1024, and the specified size must be greater than 256.
 Such as `-s 1024` |
 | -h | help | View full documentation. |

-## Build more kernel files
+## Add more kernel packages

 ***`Flippy`*** has shared with us dozens of versions of firmware, Brings unlimited freedom to Amlogic S9xxx STB.
 We have stored some of the latest kernels in the [kernel](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-kernel/kernel) directory.
-If you think it’s not enough, or you don’t find the version you miss, you can use the kernel build tool to add the `Flippy kernel` to the Kernel library of the repository, and package the version of openwrt firmware you want.
-Or directly use the 3 kernel files provided by Flippy.
-[For more instructions please see: build_kernel](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-kernel/build_kernel)
+If you think it’s not enough, or you don’t find the version you miss, you can use the [openwrt-kernel](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/amlogic-s9xxx/amlogic-kernel/build_kernel/openwrt-kernel) script in the repository to automatically extract and generate them from the Armbian/OpenWrt firmware shared by Flippy.
+Or put Flippy's original kernel directly into the repository for use.

 ## ~/openwrt-armvirt/*-rootfs.tar.gz Firmware compilation parameters